TerryV8/click-count/docs/continuous_integration.md

 Select Kind: Secret text, Secret: "Enter the api key of GitHub", ID: github_key, Description: GitHubKey Then Credential: GitHubKey, check "Manage hooks", click on "test connection"

-I ve just set up my Jenkins server to be able to authenticate with GitHub.
+I've just set up my Jenkins server to be able to authenticate with GitHub.

 Click on the project >> Configure.
 _ In the section "Source Code Management" >> Git >> Repository URL: https://github.com/TerryV8/cicd-pipeline-train-schedule-jenkins